thejimmyg/gateway-lite/README.md

 Supports multiple domains, redirect, proxy paths, basic auth and automatic Lets Encrypt certificates.

+Currently only designed for URLs structures like this:

+* www.example.com
+* www.example.localhost

 Designed to to be able to replace Nginx in your deployment.
 Express is much easier to work with in many circumstances than Nginx so it might well be easier to get the configuration you need using this project as a